 Historian, philologist, archaeologist

-She is currently attending her third year at PHD student in Post-classical Archaeology (Sapienza University, Rome).
-Her Thesis will examine a number of Ostrogothic inscription from the Italian peninsula and its conterminous areas.
+She has obtained her PHD in Post-classical Archaeology at the Sapienza University in Rome.
+Her Thesis examines a number of Ostrogothic inscription from the Italian peninsula and its conterminous areas.
 Title: “The Epigraphy of the Ostrogoths in Italy.
 From the settlement (489) to the death of Gregory the Great (604)”.

 Her main research field is Epigraphy – including classical, pre-Christian and medieval inscriptions – but she is also interested in Roman and Medieval funerary archaeology, topography (i.e. mobility and pilgrimage), art history and material culture.
 The subject of her Senior Thesis and School of Specialization Thesis – “Medieval Inscriptions from the District of Rome.
 Centuries VI-XII A.C.” , discussed in 2010 and 2013 – will be deepen and widen in view of a monographic edition by CISAM (Centro Italiano di Studi sull’Alto Medioevo: http://www.cisam.org/